-Here are the essential tips that will allow you to establish sanity in your home….whether there are two or ten kids driving you crazy with sibling rivalry and sibling battles.
+Here are the essential tips that will allow you to establish sanity in your home….whether two or ten kids are driving you crazy with sibling rivalry and sibling battles.
 Please note that these proven solutions run contrary to many popular approaches that are failing parents and children.
-I encourage you to be open, and consider testing these over the next 30 days.
+I encourage you to be open and consider testing these over the next 30 days.

 It isn’t fair.

 Trying to make things fair is an endless battle, and leads to increasing frustration and constant negotiation with your children.
 No matter how hard you work to make it ‘fair’ they will often see you as NOT being fair.